 Xu Xu is Assistant Professor of Politics and International Affairs at Princeton University.
-Xu studies the politics of information, political repression, and the political economy of development with a regional focus on China.
+Xu studies digital authoritarianism, political repression, and the political economy of development, with a regional focus on China.
 He is currently working on a book entitled Authoritarian Control in the Age of Digital Surveillance.
-His other ongoing projects examine public opinion on state repression in authoritarian regimes, propaganda and new media in China, and preference formation among Chinese citizens.
-His work is published or forthcoming in the American Journal of Political Science, the Journal of Politics, and the Journal of Law, Economics, and Organization, among other peer-reviewed journals.
-He received his Ph.D. in Political Science from the Pennsylvania State University in 2019 and was a postdoctoral research fellow at Stanford University from 2020 to 2021.
+His other ongoing projects examine public opinion on state repression in authoritarian regimes, propaganda and new media in China, and state-society relations in China.
+His work has appeared in the American Journal of Political Science, the Journal of Politics, and the Journal of Law, Economics, and Organization, among other peer-reviewed journals.
+He received his Ph.D. in political science from Pennsylvania State University in 2019, and was a postdoctoral fellow at Stanford University from 2020 to 2021.

 - “Is a Crackdown on Corruption Really Good for the Economy?
 Firm-level Evidence From China.” (with Zhiyuan Chen and Xin Jin).
-Journal of Law, Economics, and Organization (Forthcoming).
+Journal of Law, Economics, and Organization (2021).

 - “To Repress or To Co‐opt?
 Authoritarian Control in the Age of Digital Surveillance.”
 American Journal of Political Science (2021).